 Another determining factor is the type of investments you are interested in.
 For example, you may want to trade stocks, buy and hold mutual funds, or invest in commission-free ETFs.
 Fortunately, almost every major online stock broker nowadays offers access to all the investment options you will likely need.

-While each has its own pros and cons, the best online brokerage accounts for 2016 are:
+While each has its own pros and cons, the best online brokerage accounts are:

 Brokerages like TradeKing and TD Ameritrade even have no minimum balance requirements to open an account, meaning you have little excuse to not start investing in your 20s.
 Again, don’t let the amount you have hold you back – you can start investing with a little money and contribute to your account on a monthly basis.